TerenceNg03/TerenceNg03.github.io/data/blogs/parser_combinator/en.md

 ## Combining "or" parsers

 `Applicative` and `Monad` allows us to combine several parser together so that we can parse a sequence.
 But what about "vertically" combine?
 If we are parsing something like `json`, we probably want to try to parse a **number** or a **string** or an **array** together.
-For such requirement, we would intorduce a new operator for `EParser`.
+For such requirement, we would introduce a new operator for `Parser`.

 ```haskell
 import Control.Monad.Except (ExceptT (ExceptT))